COVID-19 News and Updates

 At Women's Health Connecticut, we are dedicated to providing our patients with the most up-to-date information on the continued spread of COVID-19 and how that affects our patients and our providers.
 This page will be updated regularly as new information comes in.

-At this time we will continue to see patients at our offices and are actively screening each patient to ensure they do not expose our office or patient community to any illness (coronavirus, flu, or other active viruses).
+At this time we are seeing patients at our offices and are actively screening each patient to ensure they do not expose our office or patient community to any illness (coronavirus, flu, or other active viruses).
 For those of you who may have an OB or GYN health issue that is problematic but not urgent, the best place for you to seek care is within our offices.
 Please contact us prior to heading to any walk-in clinic or ER.
 Learn more about what women should know about COVID-19.

 Office Visit Policies

-In anticipation of the state’s gradual re-opening, our offices are preparing now to open more fully on May 21st.
+As of June 1st, most of our offices are open for appointments.
+Simply use the appointment request button on each doctor or location page or call the office directly.
 At Women’s Health Connecticut, your safety is our top priority and our practices have been hard at work putting extra measures in place for your continued safety and health.
 Below are some of our new policies that our practices are working to instate to keep you and our providers safe when you visit our offices.

 When you visit our offices, this is what you may experience: